ImWuX/elysium-os/notes.md

 Current:
   - [ ] ELF loader should create the virtual memory mappings for the file
   - [ ] Bootloader should discard itself along with any data not needed
-  - [ ] Bootloader should pass simple map to kernel
+  - [x] Bootloader should pass simple map to kernel
+  - [ ] Kernel should use a physical allocation of like memory sections and page structs or smt

 Kernel:
   - Memory is being identity mapped all over the fucking place.
 HHDM!!!